Medical questions & health advice by licensed doctors

-"Can genital warts sprout hair?
+"Can genital warts sprout hair?"

 I have two bumps on my scrotum that I was worried were genital warts.
 I shaved the area initially to get a better look at them.
 Now the hair is growing back, and it's covering the bumps completely.
 Does this mean it's not genital warts?
 I didn't think warts could have hair growing out of them.

 Additionally, small colored spots that are painless but that are sensitive and can sometimes bleed could be angiokeratomas of the scrotum.
 These are totally benign skin finds that can be single or quite numerous.
 They do not require any treatment unless the bleed or are otherwise uncomfortable.
 Finally skin tags, or acrochorda, are fleshy outgrowths of the skin that are stretchable and connected at a narrow base.
 These are also totally benign and do not require treatment unless they become uncomfortable.
 As always the diagnosis and the management of your particular concern will require a physical examination by your personal physician.
 Setting up an office visit with your primary care doctor is highly recommended.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.